brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 33 bht.md

 # Ephesians 5:33 Commentary Help Text

 ## BHT:
-The apostle redirects his focus to the mutual responsibilities of husbands and wives, reiterating their duties based on the example of Christ and the church.
-Husbands are called to love their wives as they love themselves, recognizing their unity as one flesh.
-Conversely, wives should respect and honor their husbands, acknowledging their role as the head and the sacrifice they made in leaving their family for the sake of their marital union.
+The apostle reiterates the responsibilities of husbands and wives, reminding them of their mutual obligations.
+Just as Christ loves the church, husbands are called to love their wives as they love themselves, recognizing the unity they share as one flesh.
+In turn, wives are encouraged to show reverence to their husbands, acknowledging their role as the head and the sacrifice they made in leaving their parents for the marriage.

 ## Choicest Commentary Quotes:
 ### Henry Alford: